The Japanese Odyssey is an endurance cycling event.

 It is not a race.

-It’s about discovery, about exploration, about challenging yourself.
+It’s all about discovery, exploration, and challenging yourself.

 Be prepared.